Héctor Aguilar Camín

 Héctor Aguilar Camín (born July 9, 1946) is a Mexican writer, journalist, and historian, director of Nexos magazine.
-Nexos was fined and banned for two years (2020-2022) from contracts with the Mexican Government (which had provided the magazine's funds) for illicit financing.
-This decision was later reversed by the Tribunal Federal de Justicia Administrativa (TFJA).

 Born in Chetumal, Quintana Roo, Aguilar Camín graduated from the Ibero-American University with a bachelor's degree in information sciences and received a doctorate's degree in history from El Colegio de México.
 In 1986 he received Mexico's Cultural Journalism National Award and three years later he received a scholarship from the John Simon Guggenheim Memorial Foundation while working as a researcher for the National Institute of Anthropology and History.

 As a journalist, he has written for La Jornada (which he also co-edited), Unomásuno and currently for Milenio.
 He edited Nexos and hosted Zona abierta, a weekly current-affairs show on national television.
 He has worked as a researcher at the National Institute of Anthropology and History (INAH) was editorial director of literary magazine Cal y Arena.
 In 1998 he received the Literature Award for his book Mazatlán: A breath in the river.
 The jury described him "a brilliant historian".
 He is remarried to Ángeles Mastretta and has three sons.